 It’s actually more manageable as a day trip from Split because of its popularity.
 So even if you don’t have a car, many tours are offered from Split to Krka.

-It’s a very doable hike (compared to Plitvice National Park – keep scrolling for more on that!)
-In a couple of hours, you’ll have completed the park!
+It’s a very doable hike.
+The national park is small compared to Plitvice National Park – keep scrolling for more on that!
+But in just a couple of hours, you’ll have completed the park!

-One of the main draws to Krka is swimming in the lake beneath the waterfalls.
+One of the main draws to the Krka waterfalls is being able to swim by them.
 I was so excited to do this!